JMilamber/JMilamber.github.io/about.md

 ---
 layout: about
 title: My Life
-Description: Who am, what I do, and where I've been
+description: Who am, what I do, and where I've been
 ---

 ## Bio